 Užupis was always famous for it’s bohemian aura and interesting sense of humor.
 This sculpture was commissioned by the local bar owner to portray his clientèle.
 Purr-haps cats were frequent visitors of this establishment too?
 Maybe it is the ambassador of Litter-a-ture himself?

 Address: Paupio str.
 9/2, Užupis, Vilnius | Sculptor: Romas Vilčiauskas

 And last but not least, here are couple of locations, where you can meet some stray cats, napping on the cars or sidewalks: Užupis Art Incubator Galera ( Užupio str.
 2, Vilnius) ; Literatai street, near the restaurant Saint Germain (Literatų str.
 9, Vilnius).

 I hope you enjoyed my little cat tour around Vilnius and Užupis.
 Let me know if you find more cats and cat related objects in Vilnius!

 P.S.
 Paw-don me for all the cat puns

-Need dome more useful tips about Vilnius?
-Don't forget to join Vilnius Free Tour.
+Need some more useful tips about Vilnius?
+Contact us and don't forget to join Vilnius Free Tour.